 So much tunnel, with so many twisting, cold, dark passages, that people regularly get lost in them (teens who think they know what they are doing generally) and have to be rescued by one of the many semi-pro catacomb exploration groups that exist in Odessa.
 In 2005 a girl who was partying with her friends in the catacombs, got separated, and died after three days of wandering through the tunnels.
 It took two years for the police to finally locate, and retrieve the body, Not a good place to get lost.

-The maps of the Odessa Catacombs look like some fractal Borgesian nightmare, like something an autistic Dungeons and Dragons player who got high on meth drew.
-Like the fractal branching in the lungs, these tunnels can occupy twenty five hundred kilometers of space, because they nearly defy the idea of size, they just fold back in, in ever smaller paths.
-(See Mandlebrot's awesome TED talk on the art of roughness and fractals for things that really do defy the idea of surface area.)
+The maps of the Odessa Catacombs look like some fractal Borgesian nightmare, like something an obsessive compulsive Dungeons and Dragons player might draw.
+Like the fractal branching in the lungs, these tunnels can occupy twenty five hundred kilometers of space, because they nearly defy the idea of size, they just fold back in on themselves, in ever smaller paths.
+(See Mandlebrot on the art of roughness and fractals for things that really do defy the idea of surface area.)

 This of course make the catacombs a very inefficient means of travel and 1995, in honor of the 200th anniversary of Odessa, the record for the longest underground journey in the catacombs was broken by a 27 hour continuous journey of over forty kilometers.
 Had they walked in a straight line the journey would have been only nine and a half kilometers long.
 Below are some more of the maps, the middle one made by an amatuer exploring the catacombs.
 Let the mind boggling begin.